simplywilber/simplywilber/README.md

 # Hi I'm Wilber 🐧

-## A veteran turned Software Developer
+## A veteran turned into a developer

 <p>Join me as I set on a path to learn new and innovative technologies available today <img src="https://media.giphy.com/media/BE3jH8c21mdKzYhQQS/giphy.gif" width="60" height="60" alt="me"/></p>